 Rockefeller Center (45 Rockefeller Plaza)

-Admire the the hundreds of gorgeous artist-designed eggs that have been hiding throughout NYC, now nesting together at the Rockefeller Centre before being auctioned off on Tuesday.
+Admire the the hundreds of gorgeous artist-designed eggs that have been hiding throughout NYC, now nesting together at the Rockefeller Centre before being auctioned off.

 add to google calendar | add to ical

 $15/adult, $5/kids 12 & under, Free/kids 2 & under

 Auto-lovers of all ages can check out tons of cars and trucks at this annual event.
 Many exhibitors have activities specifically for kids including simulators, video games, movie cars and more.

 Through Sunday, April 27.add to google calendar | add to ical

 Friday, April 25

 Scandinavia House (58 Park Avenue at East 38th Street )

 Swedish author Per Gustavsson’s princess defies stereotypes on adventures with hockey boys, hooligans, and dragon in this live show from touring Swedish troupe Boulevardteatern.

 Two performances at 11 am & 3 pm.add to google calendar | add to ical